 Finally, the bonding company understands the advantage of a good impression while appearing in court.
 When you are transferred to the regional or federal prison, you are going to be transported to the courthouse in the official prisoner's uniform.
 In contrast, if you are out on bail, you can dress well and make a good first impression on the court.

 In the event that you are arrested and charged with a supposed felony, the very first thing that you should do is to contact a lawyer and somebody, perhaps the lawyer himself, that can get you in touch with a bail bondsman to start the bail bonds process.
 You or your representative can deal with the bail bondsman that is going to ask you basic questions like the suspect's name, date of birth, and the area or city of the arrest.
 The bail bondsman will then give you an arrangement for providing your bail bond.
 When you agree with the deal, the bail bondsman will deal with all the procedures to secure your release.
 With the help of the bondsman, you can leave jail and enjoy the company of your friends and family once again.

 What your bail bondsman needs to have from you

 After you or a family member get in contact with a bondsman, they will ask for the folowing information:

 - The full name of the offender

-- The name and location of the prison where the accused is detained
+- The name and location of the jail where the defendant is held

 - The booking number in the police blotter

-You are seeking the support of a bail bondsman due to the fact that you have no quick source of cash to use in paying your bail.
-But needless to say bail bond companies will not shell out money on your behalf in the absence of a guarantee that they will be repaid.
-They will ask for collateral in the form of your assets like:
+You are looking for the support of a bail bondsman precisely due to the fact that you have no quick source of money to use in paying your bail.
+But obviously bail bond companies will not pay out cash on your behalf without a guarantee that they will be repaid.
+They will require collateral in the form of your assets such as: